-You can download the PDF for £2.50 by clicking the image above, buy through my shop on TES… click here…
+You can download the PDF from the felt-tip-pen resources shop by clicking on the image above.

-A couple of other artist research resources you might find useful are below.
+I’ve listed a couple more artist research resources which may be helpful to you below.
 The first can be printed for display or smaller as a bookmark.
-Download for free from my Teachers Pay Teachers shop (please leave feedback!) here.
+Find the resource in the felt-tip-pen resource here.

-And the second is a powerpoint for a bit of ‘chalk and talk’… You can download this one from TES by clicking here.
+And the second is a powerpoint for a bit of ‘chalk and talk’… You can download this one by clicking here.